Leo the Lion (MGM): Jackie (1928–1956)

+Coffee (1932–1935)

-The third lion, Coffee, who was trained by Mel Koontz, appeared on color films between 1932 and 1934 or 1935 for the Happy Harmonies shorts, until production was switched to full three-strip Technicolor filming.
+The third lion, Coffee, appeared on color films between 1932 and 1934 or 1935 for the Happy Harmonies shorts, until production was switched to full three-strip Technicolor filming.
 The Cat and the Fiddle (1934) had brief color sequences, but was otherwise in black-and-white including its opening credits, so it used Jackie instead of Coffee.
 The Cat and the Fiddle however, showed its "The End" title card against a Technicolor background.
 An extended version of the logo featuring Coffee appears at the beginning of the short Wild People (1932), featuring the lion roaring three times, rather than just twice.

 Tanner (1934–1956, 1963–1967)

 In 1934, MGM began producing its first full three-strip Technicolor film, Holland in Tulip Time (1934).
 Tanner, also trained by Mel Koontz, appeared on all Technicolor MGM films (1934–1956) and cartoons (1935–1958, 1963–1967, except for 1965's The Dot and the Line), replacing Telly and Coffee.
 The Wizard of Oz (1939) had the Oz scenes in color, but it had the opening credits, closing credits, and the Kansas scenes in sepia-toned black-and-white, so it used Jackie instead of Tanner.
 Third Dimensional Murder (1941) was shot in 3-D and in Technicolor, but it had the opening credits in black-and-white, so it also used Jackie instead of Tanner.
 The Picture of Dorian Gray (1945) and The Secret Garden (1949) both had brief color sequences, but were otherwise in black-and-white including their opening credits, so they used Jackie instead of Tanner as well.
 The Secret Garden, however, showed its "The End" title card and the cast list against a Technicolor background.
 The Long, Long Trailer (1954) and Forever, Darling (1956) use Tanner with Jackie's roar instead.
 Tanner roared three times in the logo; an extended version of this logo appeared on the Colortone Musicals shorts The Spectacle Maker and My Grandfather Clock (both 1934), Star Night at the Cocoanut Grove (1934), and several early James A. Fitzpatrick Traveltalks color shorts, with two additional roars from the lion.